Home Robotics C++ Physics II AP Physics B Electronics AP Java Astronomy Independent Study Summer Session Contests About

 Ampere’s most significant scholarly paper on the subject of electricity and magnetism, titled Memoir on the Mathematical Theory of Electrodynamic Phenomena, was published in 1826.
 The theoretical foundation presented in this publication served as the basis for other ideas of the 19th century regarding electricity and magnetism.
 It helped to inspire research and discoveries by scientists including Faraday, Weber, Thomson, and Maxwell.

-The amp, an electrical unit, is named in his honor.
+The amp is named in his honor.